project-owner/Peppy.doc/Playlists.md

 ```
 /home/pi/Peppy/stations/en_us/children/children.m3u
 ```
-Here is the example of content from that file:
+Here is the excerpt of content from that file:
 ```
 #0
 #Kids Public Radio.
 Lullaby